gersonmontenegro/vueblogservices/README.md

 I decided to use a server in AWS where I got some projects, and ir works like a charm, but now, I need to download the backend repository, and start to work only in the server, but I have no options at this time.

+Ok, one hour later I got Ubuntu 16.04 Server with the backend working, and the MongoDB driver for PHP working.
+Next step: Set MongoDB into the Laravel installation.